 Origins of the wars

-The New Zealand wars began with an attack by some Ngāpuhi hapū on Kororāreka (Russell) in the Bay of Islands.
-The major cause was the concern of some Ngāpuhi that the moving of the capital from the Bay to Auckland had hurt them economically, and Hōne Heke Pōkai’s objection to Crown authority in his area.
-His supporters cut down the flagstaff at Kororāreka four times to make his point.
-Other Ngāpuhi hapū led by Tāmati Wāka Nene supported the British.
+The New Zealand wars began with fighting between Ngāpuhi and government troops at Kororāreka (Russell) in the Bay of Islands.
+The major causes were the concern of some Ngāpuhi that the moving of the capital from the Bay to Auckland had hurt them economically, and that the Crown was exceeding its authority in the area.
+Hōne Heke Pōkai and his supporters cut down the flagstaff at Kororāreka four times to make this point.
+Other Ngāpuhi hapū led by Tāmati Wāka Nene sided with the British.

-Following the attack on Kororāreka, British forces increased.
+Following the attack on Kororāreka, British forces in the colony were reinforced.
 In late March 162 officers and men of the 58th Regiment arrived in Auckland.
-By mid-April a further 300 men had arrived, with an Auckland volunteer militia also established.
-On 27 April a combined expedition of 470 officers and men, with 50 volunteers, was sent from Auckland under Lieutenant Colonel William Hulme, to reclaim the ‘Queen’s sovereignty at Kororareka’.1
+By mid-April a further 300 men had arrived and an Auckland volunteer militia had been established.
+On 27 April 470 officers and men, with 50 volunteers, left Auckland under Lieutenant-Colonel William Hulme to reclaim the ‘Queen’s sovereignty at Kororareka’.1

-Upon arrival at Kororāreka on 30 April 1845 the British navy shelled nearby Māori settlements, including Ōtuihu pā, which was mistakenly thought to be harbouring Heke sympathisers.
-However, most of Heke’s supporters had long since moved inland.
+After arriving at Kororāreka on 30 April 1845, the British ships shelled nearby Māori settlements, including Ōtuihu pā, which was mistakenly thought to be harbouring Heke sympathisers.
+Most of Heke’s supporters had long since moved inland.

 A pā was built near Ōhaeawai under Kawiti.
-On 1 July 1845 a 220-strong party of soldiers, seamen and militia commanded by Colonel Henry Despard attacked.
-Kawiti’s men successfully repelled the attack.
-Despard ordered a retreat, having lost 41 men.
+On 1 July 1845 a 600-strong force of soldiers, seamen and militia commanded by Colonel Henry Despard attacked it.
+Kawiti’s men repelled the assault and Despard ordered a retreat, having lost 41 men.

-After the fall of Ruapekapeka, the northern wars ended with Kawiti and Heke accepting peace terms negotiated by Wāka Nene.
-The flagstaff was not put back up in Heke’s lifetime and Ngāpuhi suffered no confiscation of land.
+After the battle of Ruapekapeka, the northern war ended when Kawiti and Heke agreed peace terms with Wāka Nene.
+The flagstaff was not put back up in Heke’s lifetime and no Ngāpuhi land was confiscated.